Test Your Social Media Effort

 2. You can share a post similar to someone else’s and get radically different results.

-This is why we read that the best time to post to your Facebook business page is at 11:30 am in one place and 6:30 am in another.
+This is why we read in one place that the best time to post to Instagram is at 7:30 am while another source says 4:30 pm.
 You have a unique list of followers and have to see for yourself.

 3. Your level of enthusiasm will show in what you post.